 Tuition for summer is calculated by multiplying the individual lesson cost by the total number of lessons offered.
 Payment is due for the summer session on the 1st week of summer lessons.

 Select the "Tuition" tab to view current pricing.
 There will be no refunds for missed lessons or lessons discontinued mid-month.

 I primarily communicate studio information via email and phone texts.
 Please check regularly to stay up to date on important information.

 Discontinuation of Lessons

 If you decide to discontinue lessons, though I always hope this doesn’t happen, please give me some advance notice so I have time to bring closure to the lessons.
 (See Tuition for refund policy).

-I always feel the need to thank you for giving me the opportunity to be your child’s violin teacher.
-My hope is that our journey together kindles a lifelong love for music as well as a meaningful sense of success and accomplishment for each student.
+Thank you for giving me the opportunity to be your child’s violin teacher.
+My hope is that our journey together kindles a lifelong love for music as well as a meaningful sense of success and accomplishment.
 I look forward to our time together!